microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2cidentityuserflow-list-languages.md

 Namespace: microsoft.graph

-Retrieve a list of languages supported for customization in a B2C user flow.
+Retrieve a list of languages supported for customization in an Azure AD B2C user flow.

 **Note:** To retrieve a list of languages supported for customization, you must first enable language customization on your B2C user flow.
 See the [Update b2cIdentityUserFlow](../api/b2cidentityuserflow-update.md) topic for an example.